LogicalError/realtime-CSG-for-unity/README.md

 **Project website**: https://www.realtimecsg.com/

-**How to install**: Copy the RealtimeCSG folder, or pull a copy of this repo to anywhere in your project.
+**How to install**: Copy the RealtimeCSG folder, or pull a copy of this repo to anywhere in the Assets folder of your project.

 If you use the plugin, please let us know, we'd love to see what you've done with it!